The Future of CX and how you need to prepare

 The best service is no service

-It’s a similar ethos at Amazon, who launch into Australia in 2018.
+It’s a similar ethos at Amazon, which launched in Australia in 2018.

 A recent example to illustrate the point is my interactions with LinkedIn.